Rain or Shine! All activities will move indoors if it rains.

 Stories of life in 16th-century England.

-"Spontaneous Shakespeare" where you take the stage to share your favorite lines, hosted by our very own Mistress of the Revels, Cam Magee.
+Language fun and games led by our very own Mistress of the Revels, Cam Magee.

 Conversations and Q & As with Folger staff and scholars.